 Do you know how to select the breed of dog that is best for you?
 With the large number of dog breeds that have been developed in the last 100 years it seems there is a dog out there for everyone!

-There are a few important considerations you need to look in to when selecting a new dog, however, and please take the time to choose carefully.
-There are breeds that do not shed much, do not bark much, are great with kids, are good watch dogs, and some others that are just good at being a companion.
+There are a few important considerations you need to look in to when selecting a new dog, however, so please take the time to choose carefully.
+There are breeds that do not shed much, do not bark much, dogs that are great with kids, are good watch dogs, and some others that are just good at being a companion.